Why your family may want to take to the skies to see this majestic national park

 What to do?

-Pilot Dave is a native Alaskan.
+Our pilot was a native Alaskan.
 He was not only able to impart information about what we were seeing below but how folks in this area live.
 He seemed to know ever jagged peak and serpentine river, right down to the kind of fish that swim there.
 As you fly north, you’ll be able to appreciate how the topography transitions from coastal mudflats to fertile farmland to rolling foothills.
 But it’s the behemoth Alaska Range that you’ve come to admire.

 We were incredibly fortunate to have a clear day, a rarity at Denali National Park.
 As you approach Denali, you’re absolutely awed by it’s height.
 I find it insane that humans actually climb this peak!
 Of course, my 18-year-old son thought it would be “awesome” to try.
 From above, you’re able to see brilliantly-blue glacial pools.
 Their color is only matched by the jade green waters of Chelatna Lake, where we landed for a brief break.